BenPruden97/multiple-maths/README.md

 * A play! button which will take the user back to the options.html page to play the game again.
 * A back to home page button to take the user back to the index.html page.

+## Features to Implement in the Future

+There are a few features that the developer would like to implement in the near future:

+### The first is a new set of options which will allow the user to choose the difficulty of the questions that they would need to answer.

+The three options would be:

+* Easy Difficulty - if the user chose this difficulty then the questions in the quiz will be of easy difficulty.
+* Medium Difficulty - if the user chose this difficulty then the questions in the quiz will be of medium difficulty.
+* Hard Difficulty - if the user chose this difficulty then the questions in the quiz will be of hard difficulty.

+### Feature number 2 would allow the user to choose another answer if the first answer they chose was incorrect.

+This would allow the user to think again about the question and try to pick the correct answer from the 3 remaining as the first answer clicked would disappear.
+This would allow the user a second chance but also improve the users maths skills and knowledge.

+### Feature number 3 would allow the user to choose between a quiz or input the answer themselves

+The user will be able to choose whether they would like to have a multiple choice quiz or just a question and answer box where the user would have to input the answer themselves without any options.
+This would be better for teenagers or above as they would need to workout the answer in their head or on a piece of paper.

+### The last feature would be a global leaderboard of highscores so that the user can see the highscores of other players.
+This would allow the user to play Multiple Maths for a competitive purpose and could benefit schools as they could have a class leaderboard or school leaderboard for example.